ankeshanand/masters-thesis/report-14-10.md

 We model the problem of predicting review helpfulness score as a regression problem.
 We use SVMRegressor with linear kernel provided by scikit-learn, which is based on LibSVM.
 Performance is evaluated by Root Mean Square Error (RMSE).
-Ten-fold cross-validation is performed for all experiments.
+Ten-fold cross-validation is performed for all experiments and the feature vectors were normalized before feeding into the model.

 | Feature       | RMSE Score |
 | ------------- | ------------- |